CardboardTurkey/nixos-config/README.md

 work).

-In principle you could also use lvm (with the `-C` flag for contiguous) for the swap parition but apparently it doesn't make much difference:
+In principle you could also use lvm (with the `-C` flag for contiguous) for the swap partition but apparently it doesn't make much difference:
 <https://unix.stackexchange.com/a/144597>

 [guide]: https://nixos.org/manual/nixos/stable/#sec-installation-manual
 [lvm]: https://linuxhandbook.com/lvm-guide/

 ## Annoyances

-Wallpapers need to be copied across.
-Git repos need to be reinstantiated.

 Need to enable touch detector `systemctl --user enable yubikey-touch-detector.service`